ucx

 Attention

-The node may be externally created, but MUST obey the same rules as if it was created by the tree itself with cxTreeAddChild() (e.g. use the same allocator).
+The node may be externally created, but MUST obey the same rules as if it was created by the tree itself with cxTreeAddData() (e.g., use the tree's allocator).

 Parameters